arthurgassner/swissenergy-frontend/docs/deployment.md

 ### Enabling HTTPS

-We can access it
+We can access our ML solution through HTTP, but not HTTPS.

-Amazing!
-Now, writing out our remote machine's IP all the time can be cumbersome.
-As with most VPS, its public IP is static.
-Hence, I can assign a subdomain[^2] to it, so that anyone -- including me -- can refer to its public IP via its subdomain.
+For the sake of security, we'd like to have all HTTP connections redirected to HTTPS, and to enable HTTPS connections.

+To be able to handle HTTPS connections, we need to assign a domain -- or subdomain[^3] -- pointing to our VPS' public IP, as TLS[^4] certificates are usually only issued for domain names.
+This is done

-[^2]: When you own a domain -- e.g. `arthurgassner.ch` -- you can create subdomains -- e.g. `thisisasubdomain.arthurgassner.ch` -- at your will.
+[^3]: When you own a domain -- e.g. `arthurgassner.ch` -- you can create subdomains -- e.g. `thisisasubdomain.arthurgassner.ch` -- at your will.
 This can come in handy.

+[^4]: _Transport Layer Security_, the encryption protocol used by HTTPS.

-In practice, this means going on my domain registrar's website -- in my case _GoDaddy_ -- and _adding a new DNS record_ of Type A[^3], whose name is `thisisasubdomain` pointing to our VPS's public IP.
+In practice, this means going on my domain registrar's website -- in my case _GoDaddy_ -- and _adding a new DNS record_ of Type A[^5], whose name is `thisisasubdomain` pointing to our VPS's public IP.

-[^3]: More informations on DNS record types can be found [here](https://en.wikipedia.org/wiki/List_of_DNS_record_types)
+[^5]: More informations on DNS record types can be found [here](https://en.wikipedia.org/wiki/List_of_DNS_record_types)

 <figure markdown="span">
   ![Image title](assets/deployment/ping_vps.gif){ width="100%" }
   <figcaption>Pinging our VPS via its public IP and via its subdomain.</figcaption>
 </figure>

-Similarly, this now mean that we can SSH into our remote machine through said subdomain.

-## Screen

-Screen not to have

 ## Time-triggered automation